 Entry by pre-booking only.
 Toilets available.
 Visitors are required to wear a face covering while onsite.

-As the guided tour element of the visit is outdoors, visitors should dress appropriately for the weather.
+As part of the guided tour is outdoors, visitors should dress appropriately for the weather.

 Kilmainham Gaol is one of the largest unoccupied gaols in Europe.
 It opened in 1796 as the new county gaol for Dublin and finally shut its doors as such in 1924.
 During that period it witnessed some of the most heroic and tragic events in Ireland’s emergence as a modern nation.